thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 ### Data structure of the db

 ## TODO :
+    * inspect every time you used the "replace" method to make sure it's coherent
     * if path :
         * if video => ffmpeg : https://github.com/kkroening/ffmpeg-python + get file size
     * if link :